Militant Christian Patriots

-The Militant Christian Patriots (MCP) were a short-lived but influential anti-Semitic organisation active in the United Kingdom immediately prior to the Second World War.
+The Militant Christian Patriots (MCP) were a short-lived but influential antisemitic organisation active in the United Kingdom immediately prior to the Second World War.
 It played a central role in the ultimately unsuccessful attempts to keep the UK out of any European war.

 Formation

 The formation of the MCP has been disputed by historians.
 According to G.C.
 Webber the group was set up in 1928 by Lieutenant-Colonel Arthur H. Lane, who had previously been prominent in the Britons.
 In contrast Hilary Blume sets its formation date as September 1935, and claims that it was established by Miss M.I.
 Nutt MacKenzie.
 Barberis, McHugh and Tyldesley give its formation date as 1938, claiming it emerged soon after the Munich crisis.
 Robert Benewick, writing in 1969, placed the group's formation as late as 1939.
 Subsequently published information makes this date unlikely however.

 Development and ideology

 Upon its formation its avowed aim was opposing Zionism.
 Soon however the group announced its support for Adolf Hitler and they quickly established links with Nazi Germany.
 They agitated widely in favour of appeasement, and targeted Neville Chamberlain in an attempt to convince him to keep out of what they portrayed as a war desired by the Jews.
 Publicly they emphasised their Christian identity and claimed to wish to introduce "militant Christianity" into all areas of British life.
 To this end they identified several opponents beyond the Jews whom they saw as endangering Christian Britain, including the League of Nations, occultism, psychoanalysis and the political Left in general, with particular emphasis on the Fabian Society and Political and Economic Planning.
 It campaigned widely in support of the Nationalists during the Spanish Civil War, presenting it as a battle between Christian forces and the Antichrist.

 The group began publishing its own news organ, Free Press, in 1935 with vendors selling it in the streets, with a second journal, The Britisher, following in 1937.
 They were noted for their extensive publishing efforts.
 A number of prominent activists on the far right held membership of the group or were close to it, including A. K. Chesterton, Cuthbert Reavely and Joseph Bannister, with William Joyce also having a brief association with the group.
-The MCP favoured conspiratorial anti-Semitism, claiming that both Bolshevism and international finance were controlled by the Jews as part of a conspiracy to take over the world.
+The MCP favoured conspiratorial antisemitism, claiming that both Bolshevism and international finance were controlled by the Jews as part of a conspiracy to take over the world.

 Such were the connections to the Germans that by the spring of 1939 the Secretary of the Defence Committee stated that the group had taken over as the main outlet for dissemination of Nazi propaganda in the UK.
 This was corroborated by the Board of Deputies of British Jews.
-However following the signing of the Hitler-Stalin pact the group, which was also strongly anti-communist, lost its enthusiasm for the Nazis.
+However following the signing of the Hitler–Stalin pact the group, which was also strongly anti-communist, lost its enthusiasm for the Nazis.